UrsaDK/GmailSync/README.md

 TODO
 ----

-* Implement [argument] support, so that users could provide a custom configuration file.
-Users should be able to override values configured in this file using command line arguments.

-* Implement -f (--folder) option to allow users to supply a custom list of mail folders (aka labels) which are to be synchronised between two accounts.
+* Implement [argument] support, to allow users to supply a custom list of mail folders (aka labels) which are to be synchronised between two accounts.

 [imapsync]: http://imapsync.lamiral.info/ "Official imapsync migration tool"